 The journey toward any new destination should begin with a clear roadmap.

-What is a SIPOC Diagram?
+What is a SIPOC Diagram

-The acronym: Suppliers, Input, Process, Outputs, and Customer, is used to clearly identify critical components within a business that determines the efficiency of internal processes.
-The group activity engages and enables teams to recognize cross-functional interdependencies, identify what works and what doesn’t, and set into motion actions that delivers quantitative results.
+The acronym: Suppliers, Input, Process, Outputs, and Customer, is used to identify key components within a business.
+This outlines the efficiency of internal business processes.
+The group activity engages teams to recognize cross-functional connections.
+It also helps identify what works and what doesn’t in the business.
+This information delivers quantitative results.